M1150 assault breacher vehicle: Design and purpose

-They are equipped with Linear Demolition Charge System (LDCS): rockets carrying C-4 explosives up to 100–150 yards forward, detonating hidden bombs at a safe distance, so that troops and vehicles can pass through safely.
+They are equipped with linear demolition charge system (LDCS): rockets carrying C-4 explosives up to 100–150 yards forward, detonating hidden explosives at a safe distance, so that troops and vehicles can pass through safely.

 In the 1990s, the U.S. Army decided it could not afford to continue developing complicated, maintenance-heavy vehicles for this purpose.
 The Grizzly program was cancelled in 2001, and the prototype developed never made it to the production lines.
 The Marine Corps however persisted and funded its own development and testing.
 The main body of the final model of the ABV is built on the General Dynamics chassis that is used for the M1A1 Abrams main battle tank.
 Pearson Engineering of the UK provided the specially designed plow and the other mine-clearing accessories.